dwkim78/upsilon/README.md

 By the nature of UPSILoN, it can distinguish periodic variable light curves from non-varying light curves (i.e. non-variables).
-Nevertheless, since feature extracting takes lots of time, removal of non-varying light curves prior to running UPSILoN would significantly reduces the total processing time.
+Nevertheless, since feature extracting takes lots of time, removal of non-varying light curves before running UPSILoN would significantly reduces the total processing time.
-Unfortunately, there is no universal way to remove such non-varying light curves for many different time-series surveys, and thus UPSILoN do not provides such functionality.
+Unfortunately, it is hard to find an universal and consistent way of removing such non-varying light curves from many time-series surveys having different characteristics, so UPSILoN does not provides such functionality yet.